baselinejs/ts-pnp-jest/README.md

 # Install & Test

-For Yarn, Npm and Yarn PnP install instructions, see the [INSTALL](INSTALL.md) instructions.
+For Yarn, Npm and Yarn PnP install instructions, see the [INSTALL](docs/install.md) instructions.

+# Husky & Git Commit Hooks

+See the [Husky Commit Hooks](docs/husky.md) for instructions on setting up Husky, Lint-Staged and Commitlint.

 # To Do